Skip Navigation

 Focused on achieving a more equitable and supportive environment for individuals with disabilities, NEA is offering a curriculum to help educators learn more about how to become a more inclusive educator, to challenge biases and undo ableism in our education system and to adapt an asset-based mindset to ensure that our schools are accessible and inclusive for all.

-NEW CURRICULUM FOCUSED ON DISABILITY RIGHTS AND INCLUSIVE PRACTICES
+CURRICULUM FOCUSED ON DISABILITY RIGHTS AND INCLUSIVE PRACTICES

-NEA is pleased to announce a new professional learning series on disability rights and inclusion.
+NEA is pleased to announce a professional learning series on disability rights and inclusion.
 All educators have a role in ensuring that persons with disabilities are afforded the same access and opportunities as their non-disabled peers.
 The curriculum was co-developed with researchers in disability studies and member experts.
 This curriculum will help build the professional knowledge base around disability inclusion that is crucial to guiding the multitude of daily decisions that educators must make to ensure equitable opportunities for students with disabilities.

 Three 5-hour asynchronous courses are available in this series:

-Who Can Register for this Course?
+Who Can Register for the Coursework?

 This coursework is available to all NEA members at no cost.
 Non-members can enroll in each course for a cost of $39.99.

-How Do I Register for this Course?
+How Do I Register for the Coursework?

 Through the NEA Professional Excellence Portal members have an opportunity to take their professional learning into their own hands with access to professional learning on a wide variety of topics, on demand!